1

 Embed with source

-Generate embeddings using your local or source model as you normally would.
+Generate embeddings using your local model as you normally would.
+No changes to your existing pipeline.

 2